Want to repurpose your food scraps and create a no-cost, environmentally-friendly fertilizer? Here’s how to compost at home.

 So when my husband and I bought our first house, we decided to start composting too.
 We got a plastic pail for under the kitchen sink and a compost bin for the corner of our backyard.
 Right away, we noticed that we produced a lot less trash.
 And when the scraps eventually broke down into genuine compost, we turned piles of it into our landscape beds and watched our flowers and shrubs thrive.

-By piling food scraps with other decomposing matters, you create an environment where bacteria, fungi, worms, and insects like spiders and slugs can break it down naturally.
-The resulting compost–or “black gold” as it’s known to gardeners–becomes a nutrient-rich fertilizer you can add back into the soil.
-Adding compost makes the soil healthier, boosting its ability to hold on to both nutrients and water.
-And making your own compost at home also means you’re not using synthetic fertilizers.
+Compost is decomposed organic matter.
+A compost pile, made up of items like food scraps and yard clippings, is an environment where bacteria, fungi, worms, and insects like spiders and slugs can break it all down naturally.
+The result is a dark, earthy material called compost (or “black gold” as it’s known to gardeners) that’s a nutrient-rich fertilizer you can add back into the soil.

-Keep a good balance: A key to successful composting is having a mix of “greens” and “browns” in your outdoor bin.
+A key to successful composting is having a mix of “greens” and “browns” in your outdoor bin.
 Greens are foods scraps and grass trimmings.
 Browns are dry leaves, twigs, newspaper, and cardboard.
 Between our food scraps and yard work, we have plenty of greens.
 To make sure we have enough browns, we collect leaves in the fall in a large container we keep next to the compost bin.
 When we dump our pail of food scraps in, we cover it with a layer of leaves (or newspaper) and mix them together using a pitchfork.
-Mixing the greens and browns together regularly helps speed up the composting process.
-(You can also buy “tumbler” compost bins that you turn with a handle, making mixing easier.)

 |You might also like: My Favorite Reusable Products For The Kitchen|